Caramel Drip Cake

 The best way to ensure the caramel is the right temperature is to do a test drip.
 THIS IS SUCH A CRUCIAL STEP!!!

 Make one drip on the side of your cake, and let it flow.
-Allow it to slowly run down the side of the cake for a couple minutes.
+Allow it to slowly run down the side of the cake for a couple of minutes.

 If it’s the length and look you’re after, then go ahead and add drips to the rest of the cake.
 If not, adjust as needed.

-Either pop the caramel into the fridge for a couple minutes to allow it to cool off a bit more, or heat the bottle (or bowl) in the microwave for 5-10 seconds.
+Either pop the caramel into the fridge for a couple of minutes to allow it to cool off a bit more, or heat the bottle (or bowl) in the microwave for 5-10 seconds.

 Then test out one more drip, just to be safe!
 While these extra steps may lengthen the process, it’s worth it to make sure your drips are perfect.